f-t-s/al-folio/_projects/1_icr.markdown

 Our quadratic example has zero gradient only in $$(0,0)$$.
 Therefore, the presence of ICR only determines if we converge to it or not.
-A real GAN is highly nonlinear and has many points with (almost) vanishing gradient.
+A real GAN is highly nonlinear and has many points with vanishing gradient.
-ICR is then determines to *which* of these points we can converge.
+ICR then determines to *which* of these points we can converge.
 In particular, out of all the critical points it will prefer points where the discriminator learns *slowly*.